-During the project lifetime, the UrbanWINS team will produce and issue several documents as a results of the research and the activities carried out within different Work Packages.
+During the project lifetime, the UrbanWINS team produced and issued several documents as a result of the research and the activities carried out within different Work Packages.
 These documents are useful resources for cities interested in adapting and replicating the eco-innovative waste prevention and management strategies to be developed.

 The first deliverable presents the methodology followed to the literature review.
 This research aimed the collection and classification of waste prevention and management policies and strategies currently in use in the target countries.
 This task was complemented with the collection of data via an online questionnaire to relevant stakeholders and an analysis of topic-related EU projects.

 – UrbanWINS D1.2 Assessment of Determinants and Effects of Waste Prevention and Management Strategies Policies and Strategies

 Deliverable 1.2 presents a comprehensive analysis of the waste policies and strategies in six European countries based on previous tasks within the project and surveys and interviews to relevant stakeholders.
 Main aim was to establish the determining factors concerning waste prevention and the most relevant management strategies and policies;

 This document specifies the DPSIR (Driving Forces-Pressures-State-Impact-Responses) model developed for waste management (WM) and the determinants related that affect these policies and regulations under the social sphere.
 Also, D1.2 explains the identification of the explanatory variables of urban metabolism and their influence on material flows in general and waste generation for the 8 pilot cities .